saerx/access-toolkit/src/pages/audiences.md

 This section will cover how to make artworks, exhibitions and programmes accessible for audiences.
 There are many ways to make an artwork or art project accessible and each project requires a different set of access tools informed by the medium, the access needs of the audience, and the wishes of the artist.

 There are two differing perspectives on how to use access tools in artworks.
 There is the American Model that requires everything to be accessible to everyone all the time, which can be unrealistic, especially for small organisations with limited budgets and access clashes.
+This model is based on the [Americans with Disabilities Act](https://www.ada.gov) and the specific legal requirements organisations and companies have in the USA.
 And there is the Creative Model that involves more of a conversation between access and creative intent of the artist, attempting to make artworks as accessible as possible without compromising artistic vision.
 What model you use is dependent on staff preference, who you’re trying to reach and the artist.
 This section details the access tools you can use when you make these decisions.

 This section includes information included in Carolyn Lazards' foundational [Accessibility in the Arts: A Promise and a Practice](https://promiseandpractice.art/), which has been amended to be more relevant to the UK and Irish context.